HISTORY OF THE OLYMPICS

 In A.D.
-394 the Roman Emperor Theodosius I, who made Christianity the state religion of Rome, abolished the Olympic Games as part of wide ranging reforms against pagan rituals.
-Though the last official Olympics were recorded in 393, there is evidence that some games continued thereafter.
+394 the Roman Emperor Theodosius I, who made Christianity the state religion of Rome, abolished the Olympic Games as part of wide-ranging reforms against pagan rituals.
+Though the last official Olympics were recorded in 393, there is evidence that some games continued after that.
 In any event, following the sack of Rome in the early 5th century by Alaric I, the first king of the Visigoths, the Games finally came to a halt.
-They had survived for over a millennia, but would return.
+They had survived for over a millennium but would return.

-In tribute to the ancient Olympics, for the Games of the XXXI Olympiad in Rio de Janeiro the Olympic torch was lit at the Temple of Hera in Olympia on April 21, 2016, marking the traditional start of the Greek phase of the torch relay.
+In tribute to the ancient Olympics, for the XXIII Olympic Winter Games in Pyeongchang, the Olympic torch was lit at the Temple of Hera in Olympia on October 24, 2017, marking the traditional start of the Greek phase of the torch relay.
 This custom, first introduced at the 1928 Olympics in Amsterdam, hearkens back to the stealing of fire from the gods by Prometheus, and during the original Games in a continuous flame was common in the temples and sanctuaries of ancient Olympia.